Meet the Porcupines

 Meet Twix

-She was one day old when found with her umbilical cord still attached.
+He was one day old when found with his umbilical cord still attached.
 Raising Twix from infancy has allowed us to learn a lot about porcupettes, including their needs and natural behaviors.
 Porcupettes nurse from their mother for up to 4 months and can eat vegetation after just a few weeks.
 As an orphan, Twix was bottle-fed with goat milk because it is gentle on the stomach and very nutritious.
 Porcupettes are born with their quills that harden within hours of birth.

 Meet Baby Ruth